Payee Number Requirements

 - Deletion of hold records on a 3 TIN that is defined as a Comptroller taxpayer number.

 Agency Repeater Numbers

-Agency repeater numbers are used for interagency transfer voucher (ITV) transactions that typically do not issue payments, as well as reimbursements payments via USAS.
+Agency repeater numbers are used for interagency transfer voucher (ITV) transactions that typically do not issue payments, as well as reimbursement payments via USAS.
 They begin with 3, followed by the agency number repeated three times, and ending with a check digit.
 For example, the repeater number for agency 200 is 32002002007.

-If you are responsible for handling ITVs for your agency and need assistance with this process, see USAS Interagency Transactions Web-based Training.
+If you are responsible for handling ITVs for your agency and need assistance with this process, see USAS Interagency Transactions Web-Based Training.

 Agencies are responsible for setting up their own agency repeater number, mail codes and direct deposit information in TINS.
 To prevent changes to your mail codes by other agencies, set the security level to 1 on each mail code.